Scale AI logo

 Evaluation Methodology

-Each model is paired with every other model at least 50 times, and each pairing receives a randomly chosen prompt from the set of 1,000 prompts described above.
+Each model is randomly paired with other models, and each pairing receives a randomly chosen prompt from the set of 1,000 prompts described above.

 Each evaluation tasks consists of the following:

-3. Annotators express their preference between the two scores on a 7-point likert scale
+• Annotators express their preference between the two scores on a 7-point Likert scale

 To ensure thoroughness and reliability in the evaluation process, each task was executed in parallel 3 times by different human annotators.
 Then, the ratings were then reviewed in two stages: an initial review layer and a final review layer.
 The figure below provides an overview of the evaluation pipeline design.
 After finalizing the tasks, a team of internal independent auditors randomly selected and reviewed 10% of the tasks for quality control.